Sole Proprietorship

 • The owner is personally liable for all the business’s debts and obligations.

-This straightforward structure makes setting up and running a sole enterprise easy.
-However, it also means that the owner’s assets are at risk if the business incurs debt or faces legal action.
+This straightforward structure makes setting up and running a sole proprietorship easy.
+However, it also means that the owner’s personal assets are at risk if the business incurs debt or faces legal action.

 This table highlights the key differences between a sole proprietorship, LLC, and partnership, helping business owners understand which structure might best suit their needs and goals.